A Three-Charity Guatemalan Sampler

 It was a 30-minute walk to nearby San Pedro.
 It was foggy almost every day I was there.
 Normally these rainy season coastal fogs don't roll in until May.

-A man in traditional dress (left) frames the entrance to San Pedro's central park and Catholic church.
+The entrance to San Pedro's central park and Catholic church.
 (Although Catholicism has been the dominant religion since colonial times, evangelical churches are gaining in popularity.
 In a nutshell, the U.S. government introduced evangelism some years ago in an effort to destabilize the country, and let's just say that it succeeded.
 The repercussions are still being felt.
 Head for Google if you'd like to know more.)

 San Pedro's beautiful central park is a delightful place to while away a warm afternoon.